psgrover2010/parry-blog/_posts/2018-07-31-moving-to-or-living-in-vienna-expat-to-do-list.md

 The townhall registration document known as the ‘’Meldezettel’’ is your proof of existence in the city.
 Please remember this must be completed within 3 days as of arrival and vice-versa when you leave Austria permanently.
 This is also applicable if you change your address from one place to other.

 Without it, you don’t exist in Austria as you need it to apply for everything, from a library card, Mobile phone contract, Bank account to getting your social security number.
-It’s simple to get, and you’ll find more info here- [https://www.wien.gv.at.](https://www.wien.gv.at .){: .cc-active}
+It’s simple to get, and you’ll find more info here-&nbsp;[https://www.wien.gv.at/](https://www.wien.gv.at/)

 ![](/uploads/20180802_150555-01.jpeg)